My Family

 DORE: 2003–2008 Dore means “gold” in French.

 A golden retriever therapy dog, she was part of Kin’s second litter.
-She was the rebirth of LoLo who died in 2001 when I had a fatal car crash in Arizona, She was smart, cheerful, and cute, and she made us laugh.
+She was the rebirth of LoLo, who died in 2001 when I had a fatal car crash in Arizona.
+She was bright, cheerful, and cute, and she made us laugh.
 In 2007, she had her first nine puppies, all of which found new homes; one of them, Kona, was adopted by the service dog organization Paws’itive Teams.
 When Dore was 5 years old, she was killed by a hit-and-run driver near our house; she came back as Lumi.

 LOLO: 2000-2001 Lolo means “gold” in Italian.

-A golden retriever puppy, she was part of Kin’s first litter who died in a fatal car crash in Arizona.
+A golden retriever puppy, she was part of Kin’s first litter, which died in a fatal car crash in Arizona.

 GUMU: 2000-2001 Gumu means “gold” in Korean.

-A golden retriever puppy that I adapted and was raising with Lolo.
+A golden retriever puppy that I adopted and was raising with Lolo.
 Unfortunately, she was never found when I had a fatal car crash in Arizona,

 KIN: 1997–2008 Kin means “gold” in Japanese.

 She was a brave, smart golden retriever, and my first therapy dog.
 I took her across the US and Canada, and she was a survivor of my near-fatal car crash in the Arizona desert.
 She birthed a total of 20 puppies in her life, including ones for autistic children.
-She was a good mother and trained her puppies well.
-My first therapy/service dog who went to LA Children Hospital.
+She was a good mother and trained her puppies well—my first therapy/service dog who went to LA Children’s Hospital.

 KUMA: 1997~1997 Kuma means “bear” in Japanese.

-She came from a shelter, but after I adopted three days she died with Parvo.
-I found out she was sick already before she came to my house.
-It was a shocking and very sad experience.
+She came from a shelter, but after I adopted three days, she died with Parvo.
+I found out she was sick after she came to my house.
+It was a shocking and unfortunate experience.

 KURO: 1985~1988 Kuro means “black” in Japanese.

 I found her on the street when I was coming back from work in December.
-She was very old, crippled, blind, deaf, and almost no hair.
-She had so many fleas and also so skinny so the veterinarian doctor said she is not going to make that winter.
+She was very old, disabled, blind, deaf, and had almost no hair.
+She had so many fleas and was also so skinny, so the veterinarian doctor said she wouldn’t make it that winter.
 But she lived with me for three years.
 She could hear only my voice and followed me everywhere I went.

 SAKURA: 1981–1998 Sakura means “cherry blossom” in Japanese.